Tuxemon/Tuxemon/CONTRIBUTING.md

 If you are modifying existing content and making derivatives, please find the license the original asset is released under and be mindful of any requirements the license specifies.
+For example, you must ensure attribution under the terms of the license, if applicable.

 It will be helpful if you tell the team first what you plan on doing, especially with game artistic content.
 Unlike game code, seeing the difference between artistic content is difficult during the PR review process.
 The GitHub interface is not able to diff images, for example.
 Therefore, it is ideal that content creators get a "lock" and agree with others that they will be making changes to binary game content.
+Ask in the discord or open an issue if you plan on making changes to existing content.

 ### Content File Types
 - Images should be PNG format